TekExpo/DoctorOnDemand-ACSsample/README.md

 It takes the above sample, and makes it work with Azure Static Web Apps.
 It does this by implementing the back-end part (to get access keys etc) as API calls using Azure Functions, which are now [built right into Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/add-api).

-This means that you can have your own group calling scenario up and running by deploying a single web app!
+This means that you can have your own Doctor On Demand up and running by deploying a single web app!

 # How to deploy